 Another natural path for nitrogen fixing, one that's missing in the USDA diagram, is that of lightning.

 According to the National Severe Storms Laboratory lightning can have between 100 million to a billion volts and contains billions of watts.
 It superheats the air to temperatures up to 60,000 degrees F in a matter of a few millionths of a second.
 This super heating causes very high pressures to develop (in fact the pressure is what causes thunder).

 The tremendous pressures and energy of a lightning flash is sufficient to break apart the triple nitrogen bond.
 The released atoms are then free to bond with the hydrogen and oxygen atoms in the water - rain - and they fall as mild nitrate and ammonium fertilizers.

 While scientists argue about the extent of nitrogen fixed it's worth noting that lightning strikes somewhere on the planet an average of 3 million times a day.
 Most scientists figure that 10 to 20 million tons of N is fixed this way.
 Likely the first lifeforms relied on lightning as their source of the nitrogen building blocks.

 Currently we, using an energy intensive process, now manage to fix around 100 million tons of nitrogen a year 80 million tons of which is used in fertilizer.
-This process developed by Fritz Haber in 1909 is an epic which has had epic impacts on the planet.
+The Haber process, developed by Fritz Haber in 1909, has had epic impacts on the planet.